cslarsen/csl.name/_posts/2012-02-22-mandelbrot-rendering.markdown

 ---
 layout: post
 title:  "Rendering the Mandelbrot Set"
-subtitle: "in your browser using JavaScript"
+subtitle: "with an example implementation in javascript"
 date:   2012-02-22
 updated: 2014-k
 categories: Programming JavaScript